trullock/launch-pad/README.md

 ### Firing and Continuity Testing

-The Firing mechanisms has multiple levels of failure saftey and redundancy to prevent accidental premature ignition.
+The Firing mechanism has multiple levels of failure saftey and redundancy to prevent accidental premature ignition.
 The relay is a DPDT.
 One of it's circuits is the 12V ignition system and the other is a 5V state-detection system.
 When the relay is closed unintentionally (either through software failure or hardware failure) the logic circuit should be closed, providing and indication to the software that the relay is in an unexpected state.

 When the relay is closed for any reason:
 * a Firing indictor light is illuminated at the Pad
 * a virtual Firing indicator is shown on the Remote
-* a warning siren will sound at the Pad
+* a warning siren sounds at the Pad

 When the relay is closed unexpectedly:
 * software detects this and disarms the system.

+As an additional level of redundancy, the software detection of the relay being closed is driven by the 12V system as well as the 5V system

+### Component Failure Risk Analysis